queueit/KnownUser.V3.Lua/Examples/Apache/README.md

 With the modified configuration in place you need to reload the Apache service (tipically with `systemctl reload apache2` or `/etc/init.d/apache2 reload`).
 Now, you can test by requesting a protected URL.

-## Customizing the Handler
+## Optional Handler customizations
 There might be specific circumstances in which you need to review and change the default behaviour of the handler file or the included functions.

 One of these circumstances is when the `getAbsoluteUri` located in [ApacheHandlerUsingConfigFromFile](ApacheHandlerUsingConfigFromFile.lua) needs be be adjusted because the `r.is_https` and/or `r.hostname` variables are unavailable on your specific infrastructure.
-In these cases you would need to replace with hardcoded values (or settings read from environment variables) to mach that of your environment.
+In these cases you need to hardcode the correct values (or settings read from environment variables) to mach that of your environment.
 For example:

 ```lua
 iHelpers.request.getAbsoluteUri = function()